stpehaniezhang/Overcooked/README.md

 - Tap the left or the right side of the screen to move the player.
 - Receive six cheese to win the game.
 - Score will decrease by 10 if you receive a bad ingredient (Green square).

-* If you cannot run the application for the first time (e.g. NullPointerException), run the program a second time.
-Android Studio can be buggy.